pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 "This site is locked.
 Please contact the administrator for access."
 This is the default response of an HTTP Basic Auth failure after a site administrator has enabled security for an environment with a username and password.
 This is usually not a platform failure, as users can set environment access from their dashboard security.

-In some circumstances, a 401 can be triggered by Drupal inadvertently if a site environment is locked, a user passes the HTTP auth but Drupal sends a 401 HTTP status code.
+In some circumstances, a 401 can be triggered inadvertently if a site environment is locked, a user passes the HTTP auth but the site sends a 401 HTTP status code.
 The workaround is to disable HTTP auth security for the environment in question.

 ### Pantheon 403 Forbidden